memgraph/docs/docs/reference-guide/overview.md

 ## [Streams](/reference-guide/streams/overview.md)

-Memgraph can connect to existing Kafka and Pulsar streams.
+Memgraph can connect to existing **Kafka**, **Pulsar** and **Redpanda** streams.
 The streams are using user-defined transformations to produce Cypher queries based on the received messages.
 To learn more about streams and transformations take a look at the following pages:
 * [Streams overview](/reference-guide/streams/overview.md)
 * [Transformation
   modules](/reference-guide/streams/transformation-modules/overview.md)